-Cozido is one of the most popular traditional dishes and it is believed to have originated as a simple farmers dish from the Tras-os-Montes region.
+Cozido is one of Portugal's the most popular traditional dishes and it is believed to have originated as a simple farmers dish from the Tras-os-Montes region.
 It comes in many variations in different regions.
 On Sao Miguel, the Cozido is prepared by placing the cooking vessel underground and letting the rising heat from the hot springs work their magic on the stew for several hours.

 The dish is considered part of the Portuguese heritage and is one of the national dishes of Portugal.
 It is prepared with various vegetables, different meats and smoked sausages and served on a platter accompanied by rice and sometimes beans while the broth can often be enjoyed as an appetizer.